Health Information and Tools > Medications > Mycophenolate Mofetil - Injection

 Since this drug can be absorbed through the skin and may harm an unborn baby, women who are pregnant or who may become pregnant should not handle this medication.

 Tell your doctor if you are pregnant or plan to become pregnant.
-Your doctor may order a pregnancy test before starting this medication, after 8 to 10 days on treatment, and during routine follow-up visits.
 You should not become pregnant while using mycophenolate.
 Mycophenolate may harm an unborn baby.
-Women of childbearing age should ask about reliable forms of birth control while using this medication and for 6 weeks after the last dose.
-Men with female partners of childbearing age should use reliable forms of birth control while using this medication and for 3 months after the last dose.
+Your doctor should order a pregnancy test before you start this medication.
+Women using this medication should ask about reliable forms of birth control during treatment and for 6 weeks after the last dose.
+Men using this medication should ask about reliable forms of birth control during treatment and for 3 months after the last dose.
 If you or your partner becomes pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this drug passes into breast milk.
-Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
-Consult your doctor before breast-feeding.
+Because of the possible risk to the infant, breastfeeding is not recommended while using this drug.
+Consult your doctor before breastfeeding.

 Drug Interactions